danielmart222/configure-ad/README.md

 ------------

-- Step 3: After installing Active Directory Domain Services and Promoting Windows Server 2022 to a domain controller log in to DC-1 with your domain username
+<h2>Step 3: After installing Active Directory Domain Services and Promoting Windows Server 2022 to a domain controller log in to DC-1 with your domain username </h2>

 ---------------